-I to test the Air Locker, when 620kPa [90 PSI] shop air is applied ot t the seal housing tube, the Air Locker should engage. ☐ Check all fittings and the seal housing for air leaks.
-Detate the differential comics by turning the minion flance whilst
+☐ To test the Air Locker, when 620kPa [90 PSI] shop air is applied to the seal housing tube, the Air Locker should engage. ☐ Check all fittings and the seal housing for air leaks.

 Rotate the differential carrier by turning the pinion flange whilst applying air pressure.